Poly Network offers to on board 'Mr. White Hat' as chief security advisor By Cointelegraph - Up News Info

 Disclaimer: We make affiliate commissions from Bluehost by promoting to our readers.
 We recommend Bluehost to our readers since it is one of the only affordable hosting solutions that are both reliable and high in capacity and offers excellent customer service.

-Decentralized finance protocol Poly Network has offered the person behind a $610 million hack an advisory position and $500,000 — whether they like it or not.
+Decentralized finance protocol Poly Network has offered the person behind a $610 million hack an advisery position and $500,000 — whether they like it or not.

-In a Tuesday update, the Poly Network team said in a seeming attempt to gain access to hacker’s expertise, it would be inviting them to the position of chief security advisor.
-In addition, the project will be sending a $500,000 bounty for the attacker, whom Poly dubbed ‘Mr. White Hat,’ despite the fact they have previously refused any payment.
+In a Tuesday update, the Poly Network team said, in a seeming attempt to gain access to the hacker’s expertise, that it would be inviting them to the position of chief security adviser.
+In addition, the project will be sending a $500,000 bounty for the attacker, whom Poly dubbed “Mr. White Hat,” despite the fact they have previously refused any payment.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.